 If a leakage of refrigerant is found which requires brazing, all of the refrigerant shall be recovered from the system, or isolated (by means of shut off valves) in a part of the system remote from the leak.
-Removal of refrigerant shall be according to the procedure in step 10 below.
+Removal of refrigerant shall be according to Step 10 below.